Eileenzyf/MSIA423-Project/README.md

 	 - Mission: Enable users to input the features of their IOS apps and predict number of reviews and rating that specific app will receive and thus its popularity based on its features.
 	 - Success Criteria:
 		 - Model performance: R square.
-		 - Business sense: Ask the user to rate the
+		 - Business sense: Ask the user to rate the app (thumbs up or thumbs down) and calculate the ratio.
  - Project Backlog
-	 - Develop Themes
+	 - Develop Themes: Help target users (software developers) to predict number of of reviews and ratings of their apps and
 	 - Epics
 		 - stories

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMjg2ODY1NzgsMTY4NDc2NzAxMiwxOT
+eyJoaXN0b3J5IjpbMjI5ODc5NzY3LDE2ODQ3NjcwMTIsMTk5ND
-k0MTIwMDAsOTc4MDk2NDgyXX0=
+EyMDAwLDk3ODA5NjQ4Ml19
 -->